 HOW TO GET YOUR NEW CAT OR KITTEN INTEGRATED INTO YOUR HOME

 2) Prep a room for your cat to start out in, a spare bedroom or bathroom is great.
-Your cat or kitten should start out in one room for the first couple days - up to a week, then you can start to let them explore the rest of the home.
+Your cat or kitten should start out in one room for the first few days - up to a week, then you can start to let them explore the rest of the home.
 Some cats are more confident and will be ready to be out in the house sooner, you can play it by ear.
 Many cats are nervous in new situations and new houses so you want to make sure to take it slow, by starting them in one room you can slowly let them get used to the new space, that way they don't just run and hide behind the fridge right away!
 Make sure to get them set up with a litter box, food and water station, a scratching post, toys, and some cozy sleep areas.

 5) If you have other pets in the home you will need to move more slowly, keep your new cat in the guest room for at least 2 weeks, and gradually introduce them to your other cat/s or your dogs.
-Make sure your dogs have been cat tested, if you dog has a strong prey drive then a cat is probably not a good fit for your family.
-Dogs can move quickly so make sure to use a lot of caution when introducing your new cat to your dogs, your cat may take a few days, weeks, or even months to adjust to your other pets, so be patient.
+Make sure your dogs have been cat tested!
+If your dog has a strong prey drive then a cat is probably not a good fit for your family.
+Dogs can move quickly so make sure to use a lot of caution when introducing your new cat to your dog/s.
+Your cat may take a few days, weeks, or even months to adjust to your other pets, so be patient.
 Give a lot of treats, pets, and praise when your cat is near your other pets as positive reinforcement.
 Hissing is normal!
 However you do not want your cats to get in a fight, so take it slow.
 Feed your cats on opposite sides of the bedroom door, swap scents by trading cat beds so they can get used to each others scents (this can be done for dogs too).

 Pheromone diffusers like Feliway (available on Amazon) can help some cats relax and be more comfortable when you are introducing them to another cat or kitten (or dog).

 7) If you have adopted kittens remember kittens are high energy!
 They need a lot of play time, we recommend getting kittens in pairs so they have a buddy to play with.
 Wand toys, laser pointers, and electronic cat toys are great for kittens to keep them entertained and wear them out.
 If your kittens are very active at night make sure to get an hour of play time in before bed to help get them tired and ready to relax.
-Cat trees are also great for kittens as it gives them a great space to climb, play, and explore.
+Cat trees are also great for kittens as it gives them a great space to climb, play, scratch, and explore.